Mimara Museum

-The Mimara Museum (Muzej Mimara) is an art museum in the city of Zagreb, Croatia.
+The Mimara Museum (Muzej Mimara) is an art museum in the city of Zagreb, Croatia, opened on July 17, 1987.
 It is situated on Roosevelt Square, housing the collection by Wiltrud and Ante Topić Mimara.

-Its full official name is the Art Collection of Ante and Wiltrud Topić Mimara.
+The museum contains over 3,750 objects, including Ptolemaic glassware from Alexandria, jade and ivory Qing-dynasty ornaments, 14th-century wooden crosses encrusted with semiprecious stones, and European paintings by many artists such as Caravaggio, Rembrandt, Bosch, Velázquez, Goya, Renoir and Degas.